2: Eleanor Rigby – The Counter-Narrative!

 In our second chapter in this podcast series, we explore the creation myth surrounding this famous song, Eleanor Rigby.
-Travel with us, back in time, to the very moment of formation, of… the Beatles.
+Travel with us back to the very moment the Beatles were formed.

 Why this moment in time?

 Well, because it provides one of several clues we unearth regarding the creation of this song.
 Join us in our forensic investigation, as we discover what, in the world, a psychological ‘phenomenon,’ known as cryptomnesia, has to do with the creation of Eleanor Rigby.
 Buckle up, for we are going to visit a very specific graveyard in Woolton, just outside Liverpool.
 And there — everything will be revealed.
 Well, almost everything.
 Try to figure out now, in advance, if you can … what the film, Psycho!, has to do with this song, Eleanor Rigby!

 McCartney, Christopher Sandford; Carroll and Graf Publishers; 2006